Using Hold Notes

 Offsetting Tails

 Section titled “Offsetting Tails”In some charts, the tails of hold notes are offset backwards by 1/16th subdivision.
 This is commonly done in hold-heavy sections to make reading easier, decreasing simultaneous note elements on one lane.
 In other charts, the tails of hold notes are offset forwards by 1/16th subdivision or more.
-This is used to exaggerate the overlap, low attack, or pitch bending of synths.
+This is used to exaggerate overlap, low release, or pitch bending of sounds.
 Depending how you do it, offsetting hold notes’ tails can make for more visual clarity or visual intrigue.

 Simultaneous vs Staggered Releases